DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Behavior Overhaul.md

 - Determining how to attack / move is determine by 1 BRAIN script
 - The brain checks a series of variables to determine the different *behavior States*

+DECOUPLE:
+- Movement & Detection behaviors.
+Movement script should only control moving from point to po

 ### Behavior State
 - A set of conditions (To determine if the state)
 - A set of Things the enemy can do: